martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 ### NEUBIAS Academy
-NUBIAS Academy is anouncing webinars presenting new BiA tools, ideas or workflows.
-While the youtube channel is where all the records are.
+NUBIAS Academy is announcing webinars presenting new BiA tools, ideas, or workflows.
+While the YouTube channel is where all the records are.
 This is a great start when you want to start using or get to know a new tool.
  * [Web](https://eubias.org/NEUBIAS/training-schools/neubias-academy-home/)
  * [Youtube Channel](https://www.youtube.com/playlist?list=PLbQR9xT-T5W9qcTWdljmaBJcvF_4lhUdH)